cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/toolkit/annotation.md

 ### hz client

-In addition to the annotations provided by [hz](#hz), two additional annotations have been added for client scenarios.
+In addition to the annotations provided by [hz](#hz), one additional annotation has been added for client scenarios.

 | _Client annotation_ |                                           |
 |---------------------|-------------------------------------------|